roxcarpio/cka-exercises/docs/a.scheduling.md

     </p>
     </details>

-1. Create a pod named `nginx-5` with the NGINX image, which has a toleration set equal to the taint "john"
+1. Create a pod named `nginx-5` with the NGINX image, which has a toleration set equal to the taint "john".
     <details><summary>show</summary>
     <p>